glfw/glfw/README.md

 - [Cocoa] Bugfix: Window was resized twice when entering full screen (#1085)
 - [Cocoa] Bugfix: Duplicate size events were not filtered (#1085)
 - [Cocoa] Bugfix: Event polling did not initialize AppKit if necessary (#1218)
-- [Cocoa] Bugfix: OpenGL rendering was not initially visible on 10.14 (#1334,#1346)
+- [Cocoa] Bugfix: OpenGL rendering was not visible before resize on early macOS 10.14 (#1334,#1346)
 - [Cocoa] Bugfix: Caps Lock did not generate any key events (#1368,#1373)
 - [Cocoa] Bugfix: Some buttons for some joysticks were ignored (#1385)
 - [Cocoa] Bugfix: Analog joystick buttons were not translated correctly (#1385)
 - [Cocoa] Bugfix: OpenGL swap interval was ignored for occluded windows (#680)
-- [Cocoa] Bugfix: OpenGL swap interval was ignored on macOS 10.14 (#1337,#1417,#1435)
+- [Cocoa] Bugfix: OpenGL swap interval was ignored on early macOS 10.14 (#1337,#1417,#1435)
 - [WGL] Added support for `WGL_EXT_colorspace` for OpenGL ES contexts
 - [WGL] Added support for `WGL_ARB_create_context_no_error`